stridentsoundworks-spec/gftvisualizer/README.md

 This project visualizes the concept of vacuum fluctuations and particle excitations using GPU-accelerated fluid dynamics.
 It renders up to **200,000 interactive particles** in the browser using custom GLSL shaders, simulating the behavior of different quantum fields (Electromagnetic, Strong Force, Higgs, and Gravity).

+Enable the bass gate to make the simulator pulse with your music.
+The threshold and audio sensitivity settings interact so may need a tweak based on the input material.

+Disable bass gate for voice/mic input to reduce pulse effect.

 ---